 - Letter from school with school name and address

 If you pass the eligibility check and complete the application form, this does not necessarily mean you have been accepted onto the waiting list.
 We will contact you with our decision.

-We would usually aim to contact you with our decision within 20 working days of your application.
-However, we are currently experiencing a high volume of applications, which means we may not contact you until around eight weeks after your application.
+We would usually aim to contact you with our decision within 40 working days of your application.
+However, when application volumes are high, the waiting period may be slightly longer.

 Please be patient with us and do not re-apply, as we will be assessing applications in date order.
 You will be registered from the date of application, so the time will not be lost.
 If you are accepted onto the housing waiting list, your banding date will be the date of your application.